mickeypearce/oradew-vscode/README.md

 - `package.output` - Deploy script file path.
 Created with `Package` command from concatenated input files and prepared for SQLPlus execution. (wrapped with "SPOOL deploy.log", "COMMIT;", etc )
 - `package.encoding` - Encoding of deploy script file. (ex.: utf8, win1250, ...)
 The default value is `utf8`.
 - `package.templating` - Turn on templating of config variables.
 Use existing ('\${config[\"version.releaseDate\"]}') or declare a new variable in config file and than use it in your sql file.
 Variables are replaced with actual values during packaging (`Package` command).
 The default value is `false`.
-- `source` - Glob pattern for source files.
+- `source` - Glob pattern for Source files.
 - `compile.warnings` - PL/SQL compilation warning scopes.
 The default value is `NONE`.
 - `compile.force` - Conflict detection.
 If object you are compiling has changed on DB (has a different DDL timestamp), you are prevented from overriding the changes with a merge step.
 Resolve merge conflicts if necessary and than compile again.
 Set to `true` to compile without conflict detection.
 The default value is `false`.
 - `compile.stageFile` - Automatically stage file after is succesfully compiled (git add).
 Default value is `true`.